AlexandreDeBarros/SpyGex/README.md

 - **User-Friendly Interface:**
   - Engage with an intuitive GUI, simplifying the scraping process.

-## Ideas for Future Improvements
+## Ideas for Future Improvements and Enhancements

-- **Settings Memory:**
+1. **Settings Memory:**
-  - Implement functionality to remember user settings between searches, enhancing user experience by reducing setup time for frequent tasks.
+   - Implement functionality to remember user settings between searches.
+This feature will enhance the user experience by reducing the setup time for frequent tasks.
+Remembering settings such as URLs, regular expressions, and output formats will streamline repetitive scraping activities.

-- **Dynamic Page Handling:**
+2. **Dynamic Page Handling:**
-  - Introduce the execution of JavaScript to handle scraping from dynamically generated web pages, expanding the application's scraping capabilities to a broader range of websites.
+   - Introduce the capability to execute JavaScript, facilitating scraping from dynamically generated web pages.
+This improvement will expand the application's scraping capabilities to include websites that rely heavily on JavaScript for content generation, thereby accessing a wider range of data sources.

+3. **Centralizing Options Management:**
+   - Shift the management of options and settings from the View to the Model.
+This architectural refinement will enhance the application's design by adhering more closely to the MVC principles.
+Centralizing settings management in the Model will simplify the process of storing and retrieving user preferences and make the application's codebase more organized and efficient.

 ## Architecture